Lars D. H. Hedbor,

 What made the American Colonists turn their back on their King, and fight for independence?
 How were they different from us–and how were their hopes and fears familiar to our own hearts?

 These are the sorts of questions that Hedbor thinks are important to ask in examining the American Revolution, and in the pages of his novels, he suggests some possible answers.

-His first novel, The Prize, was published in 2011, followed by The Light in 2013, and The Smoke, The Declaration, and The Break in 2014; The Wind was published in 2015, The Darkness in 2016, The Path in 2017, The Freedman in 2018, The Tree in 2019, and The Mine and The Siege in 2020, and The Will and The Convention in 2021, The Oath in 2022, and The Powder in 2023, making Hedbor the most prolific novelists of the American Revolution.
+His first novel, The Prize, was published in 2011, followed by The Light in 2013, and The Smoke, The Declaration, and The Break in 2014; The Wind was published in 2015, The Darkness in 2016, The Path in 2017, The Freedman in 2018, The Tree in 2019, The Mine and The Siege in 2020, and The Will and The Convention in 2021, The Oath in 2022, and The Powder in 2023, making Hedbor the most prolific novelist ever of the American Revolution.
 His first play, an adaptation of The Siege, premiered in 2022.